sakiib/Learning_Django/README.md

 # django01

-Followed mosh hamedani on youtube & built this very basic online shob project using django.
+Followed mosh hamedani on youtube & built this very basic online shop project using django.